BareBones-RPG/barebones-rpg-basic/docs/index.md

 > The **Game Master or Referee** can help players generate their stats by rolling 3d3.
 The total becomes a pool of points the player can freely distribute among their attributes.

-**Optional Rule:** Instead of rolling, the Referee may assign a flat number of points—**6 for gritty games** and **8 for heroic campaigns**.
+**Optional Rule:** Instead of rolling, the Referee may assign a flat number of points—**8 for gritty games** and **10 for heroic campaigns**.

 **Example:**
-If the Referee rolls a 1, 2, and 2, the total is 5.
-The player then has 5 points to assign across their four attributes however they choose, within the limits of character creation.
+If the Referee rolls a 1, 2, 2, and 3  the total is 8.
+The player then has 8 points to assign across their five attributes however they choose, within the limits of character creation.

 After assigning attributes, the player and Referee discuss the setting and choose an archetype that aligns with the character’s concept and the campaign's tone.